tumcms/Open-Infra-Platform/docs/markdown/Building.md

 ## Info

-TUM Open Infra Platform is built using CMake (version 3.8 or newer is required) on x64 based systems and Microsoft Visual Studio 14 2015 or Microsoft Visual Studio 15 2017.
+TUM Open Infra Platform is build using CMake (version 3.8 or newer is required) on x64 based systems and Microsoft Visual Studio 14 2015 or Microsoft Visual Studio 15 2017.
 We are currently not supporting other systems or compilers.

 ## Dependencies